exadel-inc/etoolbox-authoring-kit/README.md

 #### Usage

 ###### Creating a new list
-AAT Lists can be created and managed either from Sites Console, or from Lists Console (Tools -> AEM Custom Lists -> AEM Lists (todo: change to agreed naming)).
+AAT Lists can be created and managed either from Sites Console, or from Lists Console (Tools -> AAT Lists -> AAT List (todo: change to agreed naming)).
 Click Create -> List and specify list's Title, Name and Item Component.
-"Simple List Item" component is provided out-of-the box and consists of "jcr:title" and "value" fields.
+"Simple List Item" component is provided out-of-the-box and consists of "jcr:title" and "value" fields.
 In order to add a new Item Component to the dropdown, add `@ListItem` annotation to this component.

 ```java
 @Dialog(